Mercedes Carrera

-Melinda Smith (born November 30, 1982), known by her stage name Mercedes Carrera, is an American pornographic actress and blogger.
-She was a well-known public supporter of Gamergate, and a frequent critic of feminist media critic Anita Sarkeesian.

-Biography
+Mercedes Carrera is an American pornographic actress.
+She was a frequent commentator in support of the antifeminist Gamergate campaign and collaborated with the pro-Gamergate group The Fine Young Capitalists in 2015 on a fundraiser for students in STEM fields.
+In 2019, Carrera and her husband Jason Whitney were arrested on suspicion of child sexual abuse.

-Early years
+Early life and education

-Born Melinda Smith, she descends from an interracial couple consisting of White and Puerto Rican parents.
-She was formerly an engineer before transitioning into the adult industry.
-Carrera is autistic, something which she describes as a "blessing" even though it was originally thought to be a "curse".

-Career
+Before joining the adult film industry, Carrera worked as an aerospace engineer.
+Carrera's ancestry is Puerto Rican, Native American and Swedish.
+Carrera has also specified that her Puerto Rican ancestry is a mix of African, Jewish and European.

+Pornography career

 Carrera has appeared in more than 200 films.
-Carrera is known for her performances in films which focused on the MILF subgenres, specially "Cougar" and "Latin".
+She is known for her performances in films which focused on the MILF subgenres, especially "Cougar" and "Latin".
 She has worked in film productions for Brazzers, Reality Kings, Wicked Pictures, Digital Playground and Evil Angel, among others.

-Carrera and her husband are involved in Freemasonry.
-Carrera describes her family as having an extensive history with the society.
-She was a member of the Order of the Eastern Star.

-In 2015, the pro-Gamergate group The Fine Young Capitalists worked with Carrera to create a scholarship for students studying in STEM fields.
-Fundraising included a live webcam show featuring Carrera; $11,280 was raised.
+In 2015, Carrera performed in a live webcam show as a fundraiser for the pro-Gamergate group The Fine Young Capitalists.
+The funds went toward a scholarship for students studying in STEM fields.